YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ### 1.1 YINI Syntax
-YINI defines its own syntax rules.
-While some of these rules may resemble those found in other formats such as INI, YAML, TOML, or JSON, it must not be assumed that YINI behaves the same way.
+YINI defines its own syntax rules, it's its own formal language.
+While some of these rules may resemble those found in other formats such as INI, YAML, TOML, or JSON, it MUST NOT be assumed that YINI behaves the same way.
 Unless explicitly stated in this specification (or elsewhere in this document), YINI does not inherit or conform to the syntax or semantics of any other format.

 ## 2. Terminology